“Turning mayonnaise into cognac”

 With a simple cotton filter construction, Wågene Purifiner has the lowest operating costs and is the most reliable technology of its kind.
 To date, over 3,000 units have been delivered worldwide.
 With the price of oil, and the challenges faced by operators of meeting tightening maritime legislation regarding waste and pollution, it is reassuring to know that substantial environmental and cost savings can be achieved with immediate effect.

-The unit is approximately 45 kilograms in weight, plugs into a standard electrical power supply, and can be carried safely by two people.
+The unit plugs into a standard electrical power supply, and can be carried safely by two people.
 The flexibility of the unit means that it can used to clean the lubricating oil in a sterntube assembly whilst it is being worked on simultaneously by an engineer.

 The video below demonstrates the process in action on approximately 50 litres of water-contaminated oil.